 where $G\in\mathbb{R}^{n\times n}$ is the Gram matrix whose $(i,j)$ matrix element is

-and $c^d_s=d^s$ for max degree, while $c^d_s=\binom{d}{s}$ for total degree, finally $G^{(h)}$ is the bottom-right $(n-h+1)$ by $(n-h+1)$ minor of $G$.\footnote{When $d\geq n$, due to the triangular shape of the non-zero coefficients of the vectors in \eqref{eq:symmeticVectors} it is easy to see that $G$ has full rank, i.e., it is positive definit.
-It follows, that all minors of $G$ are also positive definit, i.e., have full rank, therefore $G^{(h)}$ is invertible.} \end{theorem}
+$c^d_s=d^s$ for max degree, while $c^d_s=\binom{d}{s}$ for total degree, and finally $G^{(h)}$ is the bottom-right $(n-h+1)$ by $(n-h+1)$ minor of $G$.\footnote{When $d\geq n$, due to the triangular shape of the non-zero coefficients of the vectors in \eqref{eq:symmeticVectors} it is easy to see that $G$ has full rank, i.e., it is positive definite.
+It follows, that all principal submatrix of $G$ are also positive definite, i.e., have full rank, therefore $G^{(h)}$ is invertible.} \end{theorem}

 \jnote{By computing the same quantity two different ways we get } \anote{Maybe we could use Stirling's approximation for replacing the binomial expressions in \eqref{eq:symmeticVectorsGram} with exponentials in order to prove a lower bound analytically.}